elasticbyte/crashr/README.md

 # crashr

 A Node.js script that immediately exits with a non-zero exit code, simulating a crashing container.
+Useful for testing and debugging in [Docker](https://www.docker.com) and [Kubernetes](https://kubernetes.io) environments.